dahn-zk/zsh-jupyter-kernel/roadmap.md

   - Width of terminal depends on width of notebook cell
   - Testing done right
   - Outputs are stored and able to be referenced
+  - Configurable logging level with setup options

 ## 3.0 - Messaging specification 5.3 implemented
-- \>2.3
-  - The rest of spec messages
-  - Configurable logging level with setup options
-- 2.3
-  - Images
+  - Tests